 “Were you really thinking that?” she asks.
 I lean down and kiss her gently on the lips, then rub my nose along hers, my eyes closed.

 “Yes, Butterfly,” I say softly, opening my eyes.
 “I was.”
 She looks up at me with those amazing blue eyes and again, I can feel the tremendous amount of love that she has in her heart for me.
 I so adore this woman.
-There is nothing that I won’t do for her.
+There’s nothing that I won’t do for her.
 If I can just put a leash on the asshole in me, maybe I’ll get a chance to show her that.

-“We had better join the others,” she says, softly still gazing into my eyes.
+“We had better join the others,” she says softly, still gazing into my eyes.

 “I know I’m an asshole, Anastasia, but please be patient with me… please don’t give up on me,” I beseech her.
 I can’t help it.
 I feel so full of love… and fear… that I had to say it.
 She reaches under my shirt and pulls out the key that Flynn has identified for me as tungsten.
 She places it gently on my chest and outlines it slowly with her finger.